Triathlon Training: What Is Zone 3 / Tempo?

 Neuromuscular Adaptation – Strengthens slow-twitch muscle fibers for sustained power output.

-By staying just under the anaerobic threshold, tempo training builds endurance while avoiding excessive fatigue accumulation.
+By staying just under threshold, tempo training builds endurance while avoiding excessive fatigue accumulation.

 How Tempo Training Benefits Triathletes